More

 Conclusion…

 The emergency created by COVID-19 was unprecedented, but it has been a lesson for the world to be prepared for any unseen crisis in the future and thankfully, enterprise mobility can help in doing so.
-With the right set of devices, a strong enterprise mobility strategy, and an enterprise mobility management system, the world can combat or at least deflate the challenges of the future.
+With the right set of devices, a strong enterprise mobility strategy, and an Android enterprise mobility management system, the world can combat or at least deflate the challenges of the future.

 Renuka Shahane